Primetalk/SynapseGrid/docs/README.EN.md

 <pre>
 	val len = myContact.map( _.length )
 </pre>
+(In the latter case, the `len` contact of inferred type <code>Contact[Int]</code> is created automatically.)

-The system sample is shown below (to make testing possible, additional contacts has been connected: `input`, `output`).
+The system picture is shown below (to make testing possible, additional contacts have been connected: `input`, `output`).

 ![example1 system picture](images/example1.png)

-(In the latter case, the `len` contact of inferred type (Int) is created automatically.)

 Data processing
 ---------------

+### Signals

 The code above, doesn't do actual job, because nor contacts neither functions store any data.
-This code only declares the system's structure - Contacts and their interconnections.
+This code only declares the system's structure - Contacts, Components and their interconnections.

-External binding is used to attach data to a contact.
-It means, that a dedicated object will be created that holds the contact and the data bound to it.
+In order to actually process some data we need a way to associate the data with the contact.
+We call this "external binding".
+A dedicated object is created that holds the contact and the data bound to it.
-In Contact System terminology this object is called a Signal.
+In Contact System terminology this object is called a Signal:

 <pre>
 	case class Signal[T](contact:Contact[T], data:T)
 </pre>

 (This object is often referred to as Event, Data, Frame or Message.)
-System state is represented as a list of signals:
+System transient state is represented as a list of signals:

 <pre>
 	type Signals = List[Signal[_]]